Thessaloniki Property Prices, Growing Fast from a Low Base

 Methodology

-MPI's Thessaloniki page anchors on two Bank-of-Greece series: the city-level Thessaloniki RPPI and the Greek national RPPI.
-BoG publishes city-level Athens RPPI only in press-release PDFs; ingesting that source is queued as a Phase 2.5 enhancement, after which the chart will gain an Athens comparator line.
-Both currently- rendered series are published quarterly by BoG and ingested via the XLS-direct pipeline that anchors all MPI Greek macro data.
+MPI's Thessaloniki page anchors on three Bank-of-Greece series: the city-level Thessaloniki RPPI, the Greek national RPPI, and the Athens city RPPI.
+Thessaloniki and Greek national are published quarterly by BoG and ingested via the XLS-direct pipeline that anchors all MPI Greek macro data; YoY values shown in the chart are computed from the underlying index.

-Why two Greek series.
+Why three BoG series.
 The Cyprus and Greek flagship pages cross-validate one country across three different statistical agencies (Central Bank / Eurostat / BIS).
 For a city-level page, the structural comparison is different — only BoG publishes city-level for Greece.
-The two series here surface distinct analytical layers: the city signal and the national anchor.
-Athens comparator forthcoming.
+The three series here surface distinct analytical layers: the periphery city signal (Thessaloniki), the national anchor (Greece), and the capital-city comparator (Athens).
 Inflation-adjusted real returns are linked from the Greek national page, which carries the cross-source surface.

 The 900-row Spitogatos listing sample described below is asking- price data, not transaction-grade.
 Treat the listing median as a directional reading, not a precision instrument — calibration uncertainty discipline carries from the Cyprus and Greek pages.